grisu/gricli/USAGE.md

 This is the application package version to be used.
 By default the value is 'any'.

+Note that this global is not visible under 'print globals' unless it has been set.
+To unset the variable use the 'unset' command

 If a package is specified and the queue is set to auto, the job will be submitted to a queue location that supports a version of the chosen application package.